EorlSam/obsidian-vault/Networks and Services/Bandwidth.md

-The bandwidth is the maximum amount of data that can be transmitted over a network connection in a given amount of time, it's measured in bits per second, kilobits per second, megabits per second or gigabits per second.
+The bandwidth is the range of frequencies available for data transmission within a communication channel.
+It's measured in Hertz (Hz) and represents